-All RAS CDT students are required to study the “Autonomous Systems Research” course.
-This is a 30-point course, open only to students in the RAS CDT MSc year, offered in the autumn semester at Heriot-Watt University.
+All CDT-RAS students are required to study the “Autonomous Systems Research” course.
+This is a 30-credit course, open only to students in the CDT RAS students in their first year, offered in the autumn semester.

-- to give students a broad overview of the current research landscape in robotics and autonomous system,
+- obtain a broad overview of the current research landscape in robotics and autonomous system,

-- to give students an appreciation for practical robotics research mainly in industry and
+- gain an appreciation for both practical and theoretical robotics research, and

 - learn to define and plan research projects.